 To change a tire with a jack, see the label affixed to the underbelly just to the rear of the wheels.
 This indicates the proper jack placement.
 On tandem axle models a flat tire may be changed without the aid of a jack.
-Drive the unit up at ramp 8" wide, 6" high and about 3 feet long at the base (see photo).

-All tire, wheel, hub and drum assemblies are dynamically balanced at the factory.
+Drive the unit up a ramp 8" wide, 6" high and about 3 feet long at the base so that the flat tire is hanging free. (see photo) All tire, wheel, hub and drum assemblies are dynamically balanced at the factory.